QuentinMaz/MTFramework/README.md

 MorphinPlan outputs its result in a .csv file.
 We provide a Python script, *results_maker.py*, that handles the execution of all the experiments.
 Simply run the script with `python results_maker.py`.
 All the subfiles are written in the *data* directory.
 At the end of the script, they are regrouped into a single file *results.csv* (directly in the directory of this repository).

 ## Mining of the raw data
 The exploitation of the raw results are proceeded by the script *results_miner.py*, which can be launched with `python results_miner.py`.
-It reads *results.csv* and ouputs the following files:
+It reads *results.csv* and outputs the following files:
 - *mutation_scores.csv*, the results used in RQ1.
 - *generators_scores.csv*, the results related to RQ2.1.
 - *heuristics_chart.png*, the bars chart for RQ2.2.